What is Leaf Lard?

 - Do a web search for buy leaf lard and your bound to come up with some places that will mail order right to your door!

 How to Store?

 An Update (Aug 25, 2011) :

 I’ve been asked about how much leaf lard do I use.
-I go through about 50 pounds of leaf lard in my workshops each month.
-If you buy it already rendered, you can store it in your freezer for one year and atleast six months in the fridge.
+I have gone through up to 50 pounds of leaf lard in my workshops each month at times.
+If you buy it already rendered, you can store it in your freezer for one year and at least six months in the fridge.